gitlabhq/gitlab-runner/docs/install/index.md

 GitLab Runner officially supports the following operating systems:

 - Linux, Windows, macOS, FreeBSD

+Other operating systems may also work, as long as you can compile a Go binary on them.

 You can find information on the different installation methods below.
 You can also view installation instructions in GitLab by going to your project's